sfbrigade/research-group/README.md

 All are welcome because UX research involves many different skills and skill levels!

-Find us on the [#research slack channel](https://sfbrigade.slack.com/?redir=%2Farchives%2Fresearch) and we can talk about how you can get involved.
-We also convene at the [C4SF Civic Hack Night](http://codeforsanfrancisco.org/events/) on Wednesday evenings.
+We convene at the [C4SF Civic Hack Night](http://codeforsanfrancisco.org/events/) on Wednesday evenings.
+You can also find us on the [#research slack channel](https://sfbrigade.slack.com/?redir=%2Farchives%2Fresearch).
+Please reach out and we can talk about how you can get involved.

 ---